Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 With Mullvad, you’re going to be limited in how quick you’ll receive assistance.

 Unfortunately, our favorite Swedes do not provide any sort of live chat or ticketing system.
-What’s more, their knowledgebase offers very poor access to help articles.
+What’s more, their knowledgebase offers limited help articles.
 You’ll have to dig and scroll to find one that may or may not answer your question.

 You can reach them through their email: [email protected]